British-Iranian Labor Activist

 Charges and Trial

-The regime has not publicly stated the charge(s) against Raoof and the status of his case, including a trial date.
+The regime has never publicly stated the precise charges against Raoof and the status of his case.
+His trial date was set for April 28, but little or no news from his trial was reported publicly.

 Amnesty International first brought Raoof’s case to light and has called for his immediate release.